 A team of specialized experts, such as a developer, designer, content creator, SEO specialist, and marketing strategist, can help you create a high-performance website that increases sales and business growth.

 SEO stands for search engine optimization.
 It is the process of optimizing web pages and their content to be easily discoverable by users searching for terms relevant to your business and the pest control industry.

 SEO consists of four aspects: on-page SEO, off-page SEO, technical SEO, and local SEO.
 They work together to improve your pest control website’s position on search results, where the main aim is to drive qualified traffic to your website.
 By incorporating SEO optimization, you can enhance your website’s visibility and attract more potential customers, ultimately boosting your online success.

 SEO has a compound effect.
 The more people who see your website, the more your traffic increases, and the better your chances of ranking, which leads to even more traffic!
 Below are three main aspects you should focus on; the fourth (local SEO), we’ll get into a bit more detail shortly.

 On-page SEO refers to both the content and HTML source code of a page that can be optimized.
 To optimize on-page SEO, you’ll need to conduct keyword research.
 This process reveals which words and phrases your target audience is using online.
 Keywords can be one or two words, or complete phrases or questions.

 For example, “DIY pest control” or “pest control companies in Chicago.”
-Conducting keyword research is a must as it helps you understand your customer’s buying journey, the competitive landscape of your pest control business, and how to design your content marketing strategy.
+Conducting keyword market research now is a must as it helps you understand key metrics of your customer’s buying journey, the competitive landscape of your pest control business, and how to design your content marketing strategy.

 Off-page SEO amounts to all SEO tactics that don’t involve updating or publishing content to your website.
 Common actions include building backlinks (links from other websites pointing towards your site), as well as increasing engagement and shares on social media.